EffectOrientedProgramming/book/Chapters/05_Testing.md

 ### Randomness

 Randomness is inherently unpredictable.
-To test when randomness is involved, we must treat it as an Effect and swap in a controlled sequence of fake random numbers.
+To perform tests involving randomness, we treat it as an Effect and swap in a controlled sequence of fake random numbers.
 In the following `coinToss` function, you can guess that `Random.nextBoolean` comes from the ZIO library.
-The `.run` at the end tells you that this must be an Effect, and not a call to `Scala.util.Random`):
+The `.run` at the end tells you that this must be an Effect, and not a call to `Scala.util.Random`:

 ```scala 3 mdoc:silent
 import zio.{Console, *}